-- (1) Prior to construction, the project applicant shall: - (A) submit a Landscape Documentation Package to the local agency. - (2) Upon approval of the Landscape Documentation Package by the local agency, the project applicant shall: - (A) receive a permit or approval of the plan check or design review and record the date of the permit in the Certificate of Completion;
+(1) Prior to construction, the project applicant shall:

+(A) submit a Landscape Documentation Package to the local agency.

+(2) Upon approval of the Landscape Documentation Package by the local agency, the project applicant shall:

+(A) receive a permit or approval of the plan check or design review and record the date of the permit in the Certificate of Completion;

-- (B) submit a copy of the approved Landscape Documentation Package along with the record drawings, and any other information to the property owner or their designee. - (C) Performance compliance option only submit a copy of the Water Efficient Landscape Worksheet to the local water purveyor.
+- (B) submit a copy of the approved Landscape Documentation Package along with the record drawings, and any other information to the property owner or their designee unless the property owner is the project applicant. - (C) For the performance Performance compliance option only submit a copy of the Water Efficient Landscape Worksheet (Appendix A) to the local water purveyor.